If you’re aiming to shed a few pounds before beach season you may want to know your Total Daily Energy Expenditure or TDEE.

 For more specific details on these components, see this article here.

-Often times many of us simply think of our resting metabolic rate and exercise expenditure as the whole of our “energy out” but NEAT and TEF have their place as well and therefore must be considered.
+Often times many of us simply think of our resting metabolic rate and exercise expenditure as the whole of our “energy out”.
+However, NEAT and TEF have their place as well and therefore must be considered.

-There are several different ways that you can calculate an estimate of your TDEE, though the most accurate way is by use of an online calculator such as this one here.
+One of the most accurate ways is by using of an online calculator such as this one here.

 Below I’ll briefly go over how to use a fairly simple calculation (Body weight x 12-17 or 11-16) to get a quick estimate of your daily calorie needs.